High Energy Physics

 Elizabeth Spreadbury Library

-In memory of Elizabeth's twin passions for particle physics and astronomy an annual lecture is held.
-A full list of the lectures since 1991 can be found here.
+In memory of Elizabeth's twin passions for particle physics and astronomy an annual lecture - is held.
+A full list of the lectures since 1991, including links to some posters and lecture notes, can be found here.

 The Library is located at room D17, on the 1st floor of the Physics & Astronomy building, just in front of the staircase.